cjrh/aiorun/README.rst

 - When a shutdown signal is received, **all** currently-pending tasks will have ``CancelledError`` raised internally.
 It's up to you whether you want to handle this in a ``try/except`` or not.
-- Try to have executor job be shortish, since shutdown will wait for them to finish.
-If you need a long-running thread or process tasks, use a dedicated job and set ``daemon=True`` instead.
+- Try to have executor jobs be shortish, since shutdown will wait for them to finish.
+If you need a long-running thread or process tasks, use a dedicated thread/subprocess and set ``daemon=True`` instead.

 There's not much else to know.